AI Workflows

 Schedule Configuration

-• Variables - Define custom variable values for scheduled runs
+• Variables: Set default variable values for scheduled runs.

 Scheduled AI Workflows run in the background and store their results for later review, perfect for regular reports or data processing tasks.